In this lesson we will:

 Internal staging areas are managed directly by Snowflake.
 They will likewise be stored on the cloud providers object storage, but will be created and maintained by Snowflake.

 In many cases, your data will already be stored on cloud object storage.
-At which point, we may as well just do our load directly from those external stage rather than go through a Snowflake stage.
+At which point, we may as well just do our load directly from those external stage rather than go via an internal stage.

-If this isn't the case, the preference is usually to push to an Internal stage.
+If this isn't the case, the preference is usually to uploiad via an Internal staging area.
 This way, we will benefit from compression, the ability to query the data in a slightly more performant manner, and benefit from improved audit features.
 It also means that we could potentially avoid interacting with the cloud provider and leave this to be brokered through Snowflake, keeping everything simple.